cesar-pai/PI/README.md

 $ php app/console doctrine:ensure-production-settings --env=prod

+You need the wkhtmltopdf tool used to create some pdf with html pages.
+You can download the tool accordingly to your OS at the following address : [wkhtmltopdf.org/downloads.html][14].
+Don't forget to check the app/config/config.yml (especially the knp_snappy section) and change the paths used if they are not adapted to your OS.

 Finally, you can launch the server with the following command :

 $ php app/console server:run